 Psychological Meaning of Conium maculatum

 The patient who needs Conium maculatum is so steeped in ideologies that he has lost a feeling for himself.
 The inner voice can be drowned out by the voices of foreign concepts.
-Communication with other people is difficult because the inner orientation of those who are really close and those who are not has become confused.
+Communication with other people is difficult because the internal orientation of those who are really close and those who are not has become confused.

 Acidum fluoricum, Hydrofluoric Acid